Matt-T977/Trash_Collector_Project/README.md

 #### Stack: MySQL - Python | Django - HTML | CSS

 The Trash Collector project is an application built to assist employees provide customers with a high level of quality service each week.
-This has been accomplshed by utilizing Django as a full stack technology for this application with its MVT model.
-Using Django we were able to build a seamless transition from customer to employee to handle the necessary funcitonality of both sides of the application.
+This has been accomplished by utilizing Django as a full stack technology for this application with its MVT model.
+Using Django we were able to build a seamless transition from customer to employee to handle the necessary functionality of both sides of the application.
 We also employed MySQL to handle the database and queries needed, as well as Bootstrap and CSS for layout and styling.

 ## Employee Home Page
 ![Employee_Home_Page](https://user-images.githubusercontent.com/89653410/142469866-a72049f0-9490-4a74-a360-563757c3f735.png)